-In order to measure your roof slope, you’ll need a level, a tape measure and preferably access to your attic or area inside the roof trusses.
+Before you begin measuring roof slope, you’ll need a level, a tape measure and preferably access to your attic or area inside the roof trusses.
 You’ll want to first measure 12 inches from one end of your level and mark it.
 While you can measure a roof from the outside surface area, the most accurate way to find your slope is from inside an unfinished attic using the trusses.

 Place a level against the bottom of the truss.
 Next, measure vertically from the 12 inch mark on your level to the bottom edge of the truss.
 Then, this will give you your rise over run measurement.

 If you would rather measure from the rooftop or don’t have attic access, be sure to exercise using caution in getting up and down, verify that the surface is dry, and use proper footwear.
 Take a level and hold it where it reads level with the zero inch mark touching the roof.
 At the 12 inch mark on your level, measure the height to the roof with a tape measure.
 This will be your pitch height.
 Example, if your tape measure is showing a 6” gap, then your roof is a 6:12.

 Learning about your roof can help you understand how it’s designed, and what kind of materials are needed to have a roof that efficiently protects your home, starting with measuring roof slope.